avatar

 How do we change our state of mind?

-My research explores the dynamics of cognitive control — e.g., attention, decision strategies, or task sets — though the lens of optimal control theory.
-I approach these questions through a combination of empirical experimentats (e.g., psychophysics, fMRI OPM-MEG, SQUID-MEG) and computational modelling (e.g., evidence accumulation, neural network modeling, state space inference, inverse optimal control).
-[Curriculum Vitae]
+My research explores the dynamics of cognitive control — e.g., shifting attention, decision strategies, or task sets — though the lens of dynamical systems and control theory.
+I approach these questions through a combination of empirical experiments (e.g., psychophysics, fMRI, MEG) and computational modelling (e.g., evidence accumulation, neural network modelling, state-space inference, inverse optimal control).
+I am interested in how dynamic cognitive control contributes to mental disorders and changes over the lifespan.

 I completed my BSc at Queen’s University and my MSc at University of Western Ontario, both working with Ingrid Johnsrude.
 During my PhD at Brown University, I worked with Amitai Shenhav, Michael J. Frank, and Matthew Nassar.
 I recently completed a C.V.
 Starr Fellowship at the Princeton Neuroscience Institute, working with Jonathan Cohen and Nathaniel Daw.